How to crop images in gimp

 It may have an icon that looks like an Exacto knife in previous versions of GIMP.

-Cropping rectangle should be adjusted: To change the size of the cropping rectangle, click and drag just inside the rectangle’s edges and corners.
+The cropping rectangle should be adjusted: To change its size, click and drag just inside its edges and corners.
 If you wish to utilize guides, go to the View menu and check the box next to “Show Guides.”
 This shows rulers at the top and bottom of the image.

-Double-click the rectangle’s innermost region: This cropping method eliminates the dark region outside the rectangle from your image.
+Double-click the rectangle’s innermost region: This cropping method eliminates the dark area outside the rectangle from your image.

 Select File: This is located at the top of the menu bar.
-This brings up a drop-down menu.
+It opens a drop-down menu.

 Save your work by clicking the Save button.
 This saves the image’s cropped version.